 Alternatively, you can also share your project with anyone who has the link.
 Anyone who gets the link can also leave a comment.

 Working in Uizard enables you to establish visual understanding.
 This makes sure that everyone is on the same page, and thus understands the product roadmap and the reasons why it's heading that way.

-Since Uizard enables you to easily share your project, it may also be rewarding to test, if you have the luxury of a user research or user experience team.
+Since Uizard enables you to easily share your project, it may also be rewarding to test, if you have the luxury of user research or user experience team.
 Check out this article on using Uizard with UserTesting.

 6. Adapt based on the feedback

 Following the stage of gathering feedback from relevant stakeholders, you'd want to utilize the feedback you've gotten by adapting the project to the conclusions you've made.
 It may take a little bit of going back and forth, but iterating in Uizard is easy.
 You should iterate because it's best to discover and solve the problems with your idea before coding starts.

 Once all concerns have been addressed, it's time to step back and let your designers and developers do the magic and make the best out of your product idea!

 *The above-mentioned recipe is repeatable, easy, and effective.
 However, there may be use cases where it won't fit, such as when you want to create modifications for existing solutions and would therefore want to start working in high-fidelity or perhaps actual screenshots of your product.

 We hope you can use Uizard to communicate and transfer knowledge more efficiently in order to create better solutions and experiences for your customers!